What Is a Sales Development Representative?

 what is a sales development representative article cover

-A sales development representative is a salesperson who qualifies leads and generates opportunities.
-This person will have a quota to reach usually every month or quarter.
-It's met by contacting potential customers through phone calls, emails and LinkedIn outreach.
+This salesperson will have a monthly lead quota to reach, usually every month or quarter.
+It's met by contacting potential customers through phone calls, emails, and LinkedIn outreach.

 An SDR should have knowledge of the company's products and services they are selling.
 They should also be able to communicate the value propositions of the company they're selling for.